LetsPlayFetch/SwiftPokerBot/README.md

 # Swift Poker Bot
-Swift Poker Bot is an application that processes poker tables and tracks the game state, allowing integration with an LLM or a Bayesian Belief Network (BBN) to determine the ideal decision.
+Swift Poker Bot is an application that processes poker tables and tracks the game state, allowing integration with an LLM or a Bayesian Belief Network (BBN), or other solutions, to determine the ideal decision.

 I built this project to explore automated decision-making and to showcase large-scale software architecture.
 It combines computer vision, multiple OCR methods, Custom ZNCC Template matching, and AI reasoning in an attempt to replicate a professional poker player.